Frequently Asked Questions

 Do you clean them on while they hang on the window?

 No, doing so does not remove embedded dust, especially where dust accumulates most, up in behind the pleats.
 Many carpet cleaners have modified units which can do drapes, but they simply spray chemicals on them, and vacuum them out.
-These wet and dry cleaning chemicals will distort the fabric fibres and embed grime deep into the fabric fibres.
+These wet and dry cleaning chemicals will distort the fabric fibers and embed grime deep into the fabric fibers.

 In addition, be careful who you hire, cleaning drapes in this method is time consuming, so often the demonstration or first drape looks much better than the ones done at the end of the day!